RadioactiveMouse/luhnybin/README.md

 Running the CoffeeScript version
 ================================
 1. Install [node](http://nodejs.org/), v0.6.1.
 I find using the [n](https://github.com/visionmedia/n)
-version manager to be the easiest way to do install node versions, but any way will do.
+version manager to be the easiest way to install node versions, but any way will do.
 2. `./run.sh`

 Modifying the CoffeeScript version